Softball Head Coach

 Brian and his wife, Shellina, and had their first child in 2007.

-Karina Barrett enters her first season as an assistant coach for the Rose-Hulman softball program in 2014.
+Karina Barrett enters her second season as an assistant coach for the Rose-Hulman softball program in 2015.

 A Garden City, Kan., native, Barrett played two years of varsity softball for the Garden City Community College squad, where she lettered at third base.
 Barrett received a bachelor’s degree in biology from Fort Hays State (Kan.), where she’s currently working on her master’s in the same subject.